LucaZanolini/lucazanolini.github.io/_pages/about.md

 I am a research scientist at the [Ethereum Foundation](https://ethereum.org/en/foundation/).
 My [research interests](https://dblp.uni-trier.de/pid/265/5787.html) include **blockchains**, **distributed systems**, and **consensus** protocols.
 My present work centers on developing *dynamically available* consensus protocols.

-I hold a Ph.D. in [Cryptology and Data Security](https://crypto.unibe.ch) from the University of Bern, where I had the privilege of conducting impactful research with Prof. [Christian Cachin](https://crypto.unibe.ch/cc/).
+I hold a PhD in [Computer Science](https://crypto.unibe.ch) from the University of Bern, where I had the privilege of conducting impactful research with Prof. [Christian Cachin](https://crypto.unibe.ch/cc/).

-My primary focus during the Ph.D. has been on working on the model of *asymmetric trust* in distributed systems and blockchains.
+My primary focus during the PhD has been on working on the model of *asymmetric trust* in distributed systems and blockchains.
 During my Ph.D.
 I have been involved in teaching activities:

 - Fall 2019: Cryptography
 - Fall 2020: Discrete Mathematics